odpi/egeria/open-metadata-resources/open-metadata-tutorials/building-egeria-tutorial/task-building-egeria-source.md

 ```

-This means you are ready to [install egeria](task-installing-egeria.md).
+This means you have completed this tutorial and are ready to [choose the next step](..).

 ----